 Each team is coached by a college student and sessions feature guest speakers.
 All papers are reviewed and ranked by international educators including college admission officers and subject-matter experts.
 Winners receive free year-long International Online Internships provided by Leadership Initiatives and funded by top brands including Microsoft and Starbucks.
 Exceptional students are invited to establish BWB Clubs in schools and take on leadership positions with us.

 January 2023 Forum - Happy Teens: Website Design Challenge.
-(Application is now closed.
-Please follow the forum on our Facebook)
+(Click Here for the Team List and the Outcome Report)

 July/August 2022 Forum - Be the Change Challenge.
-(Click here for the Team List and Outcome Announcement)
+(Click here for the Team List and Outcome Report)